kjav/tic-tac-tic-tac-toe-toe/README.md

 # tic-tac-tic-tac-toe-toe
-A 2-layer noughts and crosses game
+An n-dimensional m-layer noughts and crosses game